University Perspective Program

 How to Apply

-Completed applications must be received by Friday, July 16th at noon.
-The University Perspective Application will be submitted via a Google application form.
+Completed applications must be received by Human Resources by Friday, June 30th at 11:45p.m.
+The application is a Microsoft form.
 No additional letters or documentation besides the application will be required or accepted.

-Applications will be reviewed, and final selections made by the applicant’s divisional leadership.
-The University Perspective program manager will notify applicants of their application status in mid-August, prior to the start of the fall semester.
+Applications will be reviewed and final selections made by the applicant’s Division leadership.
+The University Perspective program manager will notify applicants of their status in mid-August, prior to the start of the fall semester.

 What We Require

 - Be a staff member at CU Boulder

 - Have support of immediate Supervisor to participate in the program

 - Be able to fully participate in all program sessions (estimated to be a time commitment of 4 to 8 hours per month from September 2023 through May 2024)